SebastianClaesson/sebastianclaesson.github.io/_posts/2022-09-03-AzureDevOpsColoredOutput.md

 ![ANSI Output - Raw log](/assets/images/2022/2022-09-03-4.PNG)
 This means that the Azure DevOps portal do render ANSI colors, which is great!

-After reviewing the wikipedia page regarding ANSI colors, we can also see that if we increase each color code by 10, it should also hight light the text with the color as a background color.
+After reviewing the wikipedia page regarding ANSI colors, we can also see that if we increase each color code by 10, it should also highlight the text with the color as a background color.
 ![Azure DevOps background and foreground colored](/assets/images/2022/2022-09-03-5.PNG)

 Seems we're onto something!